Table of Contents

 Develop a position on how HR can use its capabilities to most effectively support or drive the accomplishment of the business goal.
 Review the key concepts and outcomes aligned with the business objective or problem.
 Use evidence-based HR (EBHR) methods to generate a list of proven HR approaches that can affect the objective.
 Have the HR team brainstorm ideas about how different functions (recruiting, L&D, compensation) or capabilities (targeted recruitment campaigns, customized training programs, alternative rewards programs) can address or positively influence the achievement of the business goal.

-HR teams' perennial challenge is assessing the value chain between their processes, practices, programs, and business objectives.
-The question of how direct or indirect is HR’s ability to impact the desired outcome is difficult for most teams.
+HR teams' perennial challenge is to assess the value chain among their processes, practices, programs, and business objectives.
+The question of how direct or indirect HR’s impact on the desired outcome is for most teams.
 The reason?
 There is a lack of objective and statistical analysis of the relationship between HR processes or actions and business outcomes.
-As a result, HR teams need to use the methods above to determine better what “levers” or methods are required to make the desired impact.
+As a result, HR teams need to use the methods above to better determine which “levers” or methods are required to achieve the desired impact.
 That informs how to write the goal.

 6. Set clear and measurable objectives

-Define responsive HR objectives for each business goal that are easily understood, relevant to the problem or challenge, and measurable so that business and HR leaders can track progress and the extent to which they achieved their purpose.
+Define responsive HR objectives for each business goal that are easily understood, relevant to the problem or challenge, and measurable so that business and HR leaders can track progress and the extent to which they achieve their purpose.
 To the extent practical, include business KPIs such as improved revenue, profitability, cost management, and market share.
-Similarly, use associated talent metrics that are shown to be direct influencers of those business outcomes, like increased employee engagement, reduced turnover rates, or the percentage of targeted employees’ skill acquisition.
+Similarly, use associated talent metrics that have been shown to directly influence those business outcomes, such as increased employee engagement, reduced turnover rates, or the percentage of targeted employees’ skill acquisition.

-It is essential that HR goals are shown to be related directly to a business objective and focused on driving associated employee capabilities and behaviors.
+It is essential that HR goals are directly related to a business objective and focused on driving the employee capabilities and behaviors associated with that objective.

 Critical considerations for HR goal alignment

 Developing HR goals that connect directly to business and operational objectives is a continuous effort.
-Internal client groups identify formal strategies annually but also identify needs throughout the year as new challenges and issues arise.
+Internal client groups identify formal strategies annually and needs as new challenges and issues arise throughout the year.
 This requires HR leaders from CHROs to HRBPs, COE leaders, and local HR managers to respond with operationally meaningful plans and tactics throughout the year.

-As a result, in addition to following the steps outlined above, overarching guidance emerges from lessons learned at every level of the organization.
+As a result, in addition to following the steps outlined above, overarching guidance emerges from lessons learned across the organization.
 These generate additional benefits to the organization and HR teams alike and include:

 - Actively involving business leaders in goal setting, solution design, development, and implementation is most effective in garnering joint ownership, support, and active participation in solid and successful goals.
 Their engagement helps drive fuller resourcing and attention within their organizations.

-- Integrating HR teams' efforts exploits the combined power and reach of HR as a business partner and integrates the capabilities, tools, and skillsets of each.
+- Integrating HR teams' efforts leverages the combined power and reach of HR as a business partner and aligns their capabilities, tools, and skill sets.
 This creates some common goals across HR that provide many with a sense of shared purpose and business impact.
 For example, having an HRBP develop a comprehensive strategy that engages L&D for upskilling, talent acquisition for targeted recruitment, workforce planning for assessing local labor markets for talent availability, and the HR analytics team for outcome and impact evaluation.

 - Monitoring and adjusting goals and approaches continuously to manage their effectiveness and ongoing relevance to the business.
 This supports building a culture of agility in HR that is responsive to changing needs and relative levels of success.
 It involves regularly reviewing HR initiatives' effectiveness and making adjustments based on performance data—of the initiative’s efficiency and effectiveness and the business impact it is designed to create.